-While the State Plan includes a transportation benefit, and providers under that benefit are capable of transporting IDD Waiver persons, this benefit is only used by IDD waiver persons to reach the supported employment site.
+The supported employment service includes transportation furnished by the provider during the course of the service.
+While the State Plan includes a transportation benefit, and providers under that benefit are capable of transporting IDD Waiver individuals, this benefit is only used by IDD waiver beneficiaries to reach the supported employment site.
 This is because the State Plan transportation benefit cannot not provide real-time services dedicated to a particular provider's needs.
 State Plan transportation services are coordinated by a non-emergency medical transportation broker.
-The service must be reserved in advance, and trips often include other non-IDD waiver persons on their way to a variety of destinations.
-As a result, it is not practical for a person to rely on transportation arranged by the broker during an episode of a supported employment service.
+The service must be reserved in advance, and trips often include other non-IDD waiver beneficiaries on their way to a variety of destinations.
+As a result, it is not practical for a beneficiary to rely on transportation arranged by the broker during an episode of a supported employment service.
 The supported employment service covers such transportation, and it is separate and distinct from the State Plan transportation service generally.